* U.S. Treasuries nearly flat

 * Wall Street off as retail earnings disappoint

-* Investors warily eye Thailand martial law declaration (Adds oil prices, updates indices)
+* Investors warily eye Thailand martial law declaration (Updates prices, adds oil closing prices)

 By Caroline Valetkevitch

-NEW YORK, May 20 (Reuters) - Global stock indices were lower on Tuesday after weaker-than-expected earnings, while the dollar fell for a fifth straight session against the yen.
+NEW YORK, May 20 (Reuters) - Global stock indexes declined on Tuesday after weaker-than-expected earnings, while the dollar fell for a fifth straight session against the yen.

-A persistent fall in U.S. Treasury yields, reflecting uncertainty about global economic growth, has undermined the dollar recently.
+A persistent fall in U.S. Treasury yields, reflecting uncertainty about global economic growth, has undermined the dollar.
 But U.S. Treasuries were mostly flat.

 “There’s a little bit of risk-off sentiment given the declines in stocks,” said Kim Rupert, managing director for fixed income at Action Economics in San Francisco.

 Concerns surrounding Ukraine remained an “undercurrent,” she said.